arief25ramadhan/vehicle-tracking-counting/README.md

 - **YOLOv8**: The YOLOv8 model from Ultralytics is utilized for accurate and real-time vehicle detection.
 - **ByteTrack**: ByteTrack algorithm is employed for multi-object tracking, ensuring smooth and reliable tracking of vehicles across frames.
 - **Line Counter**: We use the supervision library to count the number of vehicles entering or leaving a region.
+- **TensorRT Inference**: Export the model to TensorRT format to speed up inference.

 ## 2. Installation